jecisc/SymbolResolver/resources/docs/UserDocumentation.md

 manageImportedInheritanceDeclaredBy: anAttributeNode

 	| inheritance importName className |
-	"We should never end up here because this means we have the sources of the imported entities but I'm still bulletproofing the parser in case we have some code that cannot run""If we did not find an import, we have a stub." inheritance := self createInheritanceFrom: anAttributeNode.
+	inheritance := self createInheritanceFrom: anAttributeNode.
 	importName := self visit: anAttributeNode _receiver.
 	className := self visit: anAttributeNode _value.